glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 For each protocol deposit, it will check if the 'correspondingFarm' already exists in the list of solar farms in the output.
 If it does not exist, the protocol deposit is skipped (this is because the corresponding farm was evicted without refund).
-If it does exist, the 'usdgProvided' value is added to both the 'protocolDepositValue' and the 'assetsRequired' values of the output.
+If it does exist, the 'protocolDepositValue', the 'assetsRequired' value, and the 'usdgProvided' value is updated according to the following algorithm:
-Finally, the protocol deposit is subtracted from the 'cgpLeftovers' map using the following logic:

 ```
 for i := protocolDeposit.weekProvided+16; i < protocolDeposit.weekProvided+208; i++ {